-The Lp(a): A Toolkit for Health Care Professionals is published by Ascend Media, 401 SW Ward Road, Suite 210, Lee's Summit, MO 64081 © 2023 American Heart Association, Inc., a 501(c)(3) not-for-profit.
+The Lp(a): A Toolkit for Health Care Professionals is published by Ascend Media, LLC 401 SW Ward Road, Suite 210, Lee's Summit, MO 64081 © 2024 American Heart Association, Inc., a 501(c)(3) not-for-profit.
 All rights reserved.
 Unauthorized use prohibited.
-All references and data are as of July 2023 An estimated 20% to 30% of people worldwide have high levels of plasma lipoprotein(a), which is independently associated with atherosclerotic cardiovascular disease (ASCVD) and increased risk of myocardial infarction (MI), peripheral arterial disease (PAD), and stroke.
+All references and data are as of September 2024 Scan to view a video on the impact of Lp(a).

+An estimated 20% to 30% of people worldwide have elevated levels of plasma lipoprotein(a) [Lp(a)] which is independently associated with increased risk of cardiovascular disease (CVD) including myocardial infarction (MI), peripheral arterial disease (PAD), and stroke.
 In addition, elevated Lp(a) is a strong predictor of the presence and progression of calcific aortic valve disease (CAVD).
-Yet, Lp(a) gets the least clinical attention among clinicians compared to the three other major classes of lipid disorders:
+Yet, Lp(a) gets the least attention among clinicians compared with the three other major classes of lipid disorders:

-- elevated low-density-lipoprotein cholesterol (LDL-C) - low high-density-lipoprotein cholesterol (HDL-C) - elevated triglycerides1
+- elevated low-density-lipoprotein cholesterol (LDL-C) - low high-density-lipoprotein cholesterol (HDL-C) - elevated triglycerides

 It's important for clinicians to incorporate comprehensive guidelines for diagnosing, treating, and managing elevated Lp(a) into patient evaluation and risk assessment.
-The clinical relevance of Lp(a) as a risk-enhancing factor and the importance of patient-health care professional risk discussion is detailed in the 2018 Guideline on the Management of Blood Cholesterol: A Report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.
-The guidelines also have implications for reducing ASCVD risk through cholesterol management.2
+The clinical relevance of Lp(a) as a risk-enhancing factor and the importance of patient-health care professional risk discussions is detailed in the 2018 Guideline on the Management of Blood Cholesterol: A Report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.
+The guidelines also have implications for reducing CVD risk through cholesterol management.